Recommendations

 Note: The Tokyo islands are a small remote community, and very few residents speak any language other than Japanese.

-For a smooth experience, we recommend that you travel with somebody who is able to communicate in Japanese.
+travel with somebody who is able to communicate in Japanese.